RuhamLeal/code-tunes-app/README.md

 Home page url(http://15.228.199.125:3002/search): On this page you can search for artists and albums through the input and you are redirected to the album and its songs page when you click on one.
 There is a header with links that go to the home and favorites and there is a dropdown where your user name appears and you can go to your profile and log out

-Album page url(http://15.228.199.125:3002/album/:albumId) : This page shows all the songs of the album and you can enjoy, and listen to the preview of the songs
+Album page url(http://15.228.199.125:3002/album/:albumId) : This page shows all the songs of the album and you can favorite, and listen to the preview of the songs

 Favorite page url(http://15.228.199.125:3002/favorites) : On this page you can see your favorite songs already liked and if you want you can remove them from your favorites again